 Make like Elvis and have a blue Christmas this year.
 (Name that Christmas song!)
 It’s a gorgeous departure from red and green, with not a bough to be seen.
-To make this wreath, wrap jute or another natural form of twine around a wire base, then use hot glue to attach natural and white-painted pine cones, twigs, seed pods, and blue, white, and silver ornaments.
+To make this wreath, wrap jute or another natural form of twine around a wire base, then use hot glue to attach natural and white-painted pine cones, twigs, seed pods and blue, white and silver ornaments.
 All that gluing will be worth it at the end when your wintry wreath is complete.

 Geeky Christmas wreath

 Ditch traditional Christmas wreath ideas and let your geek flag fly with this creation.
-Here’s how to make it: Paint a foam base green (or cut one out of pegboard, as shown), glue a stack of miscellaneous hardware to it, interweave a few brightly-colored wires, and top with a red USB cable bow.
+Here’s how to make it: Paint a foam base green (or cut one out of pegboard, as shown), glue a stack of miscellaneous hardware to it, interweave a few brightly colored wires and top with a red USB cable bow.
 Soon your front door will be asking neighbors if they tried turning their Christmas lights off and then on again.

 Orange and lime Christmas wreath

 This is another example of a beautiful wreath made with things from your kitchen.
-Dry the limes and orange slices in your oven (on low heat for 10 to 16 hours), then glue them to a green wreath alongside pine cones, star anise, and shiny ornaments.
+Dry the limes and orange slices in your oven (on low heat for 10 to 16 hours), then glue them to a green wreath alongside pine cones, star anise and shiny ornaments.
 The rich brown baubles contrast nicely with the citrus and keep the wreath’s earthy vibe.
 For more holiday fun, check out the best Christmas movies on Hulu.

-Colored pine cone Christmas wreath
+Christmas tree wreath